leticia-marques/stock_market/README.md

 - Current price
 - Historical price
 - Current price compared to other stocks
-- Gain projection with a purchase on a specific date.
+- Gain projection with purchase on a specific date.

 ## Technologies